5.8.1 Exchange Programs: Policy

-Stanford students who enroll in units at a host institution request that a transcript of their course of study be sent to the Graduate Admissions Office at Stanford.
+Stanford students who enroll in units at a host institution must request that a transcript of their course of study be sent to the Graduate Admissions Office at Stanford.
 If the student wishes these units to be recorded on their Stanford transcript, the student must submit an Application for Graduate Residency Credit.
 Coordination with the Office of the University Registrar will occur in order to record the units on the transcript.
 The institution attended, units awarded and the Exchange Program status are reflected on the transcript.
 Units recorded in this way are counted as Stanford units (as opposed to being counted as transfer units) for the purpose of satisfying Stanford residency requirements when the participating Stanford student is not yet TGR at the time of the Exchange.

-Students coming to Stanford through this program use their student AXESS account to request a Stanford transcript to be sent to their home institution.
+Students from other institutions for whom Stanford is the host institution use their student AXESS account to request a Stanford transcript to be sent to their home institution.
 Stanford students going to an exchange institution will make a similar request at that institution.
-Normally this information will include the course record (title, number, instructor, credit or class hours and grade received) and any special research conducted under the auspices of a faculty member if the student enrolled in and completed research units.
+Normally this information will include the course record (title, number, instructor, credit or class hours and grade received) and credit achieved for research conducted under the auspices of a faculty member if the student enrolled in and completed research units.
 The information will then be posted on the student's academic record or made part of the record as appropriate to the home institution.

 Stanford also has separate exchange programs with the University of California, Berkeley, and the University of California, San Francisco.
 An application form is available online for Stanford graduate students who wish to enroll in courses at either of these University of California campuses.
 Students enroll concurrently at Stanford and the University of California campus.
 For Stanford students, the minimum Stanford enrollment is four units.

 A separate application form is provided for students at the University of California, Berkeley, and the University of California, San Francisco who wish to take courses at Stanford.